Information for Part-time Students

 - Academic Standing review is performed for all degree-seeking students.
 While academic standing does not impact the ability of a non-degree-student to continue enrollment, it may impact satisfactory academic progress for financial aid eligibility.
 All courses taken when a student is at non-degree status will always count in the overall grade point average and may impact the ability to move to degree-seeking status in the future.

-- Non-degree students who seek to move to degree-seeking status must complete the application process with Admissions and will be under the degree requirements in place at the time they are accepted for the Bachelor of Arts program.
+- Non-degree students who seek to move to degree-seeking status must complete the application process with Admissions and will be under the degree requirements in place at the time they are accepted for the Bachelor of Arts or Bachelor of Science program.

 - NOTE!
 Any individual, including alumni, faculty and staff, who seek to participate in any coursework at Augustana, at anytime, in any capacity (part-time, auditor, non-degree, etc.) are required by college policy and the law to be officially enrolled in by the college.
 No exceptions.